dprovodnikov/prepush-if-changed/README.md

 ---

-Your commands will be executed only if any of the committed files match the glob pattern. `prepush-if-changed´ uses [micromatch](https://github.com/micromatch/micromatch) for matching files.
+Your commands will be executed only if any of the committed files match the glob. `prepush-if-changed´ uses [micromatch](https://github.com/micromatch/micromatch) for matching files.